310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 My name is Morisawa Chiaki.
 I’m a first year like you, and I’m currently in a unit called Ryuseitai.
 I’m still in the lower ranks, though.

-Ryuseitai doesn’t have as much influential power as Othello, but it does have a lot of members.[^2] It’s split between two squads: the first squad is always performing onstage and brimming with glory, while the second squad supports them.
+Ryuseitai doesn’t have as much influential power as Othello, but it does have a lot of members.[^2] It’s split between two squads: the first squad always gains the glory by being onstage, while the second squad supports them.

 I’m in the second squad, and I’m meant to do the trivial tasks.
 And honestly, it’s only natural that I was placed in it; I’m a newcomer.
-I could never allow myself to take a senior position.
+I could never allow myself to push aside my seniors and take their position.
 {% endbubble %}

 {% bubble Kanata pastcurious %}